-- replies made in response to individual enquiries from members of the health professions or appropriate administrative staff or in response to specific communications from them whether of enquiry or comment, including letters published in professional journals, but only if they relate solely to the subject matter of the letter or enquiry, are accurate and do not mislead and are not promotional in nature - factual, accurate, informative announcements and
+- replies made in response to individual enquiries from members of the health professions or appropriate administrative staff or in response to specific communications from them whether of enquiry or comment, including letters published in professional journals, but only if they relate solely to the subject matter of the letter or enquiry, are accurate and do not mislead and are not promotional in nature - factual, accurate, informative announcements and reference material concerning licensed medicines and

-- reference material concerning licensed medicines and relating, for example, to pack changes, adversereaction warnings, trade catalogues and price lists, provided they include no product claims - information supplied by pharmaceutical companies to national public organisations, such as the National Institute for Health and Clinical Excellence (NICE), the All Wales Medicines Strategy Group (AWMSG) and the Scottish Medicines Consortium (SMC) is exempt from the Code provided the information is factual, accurate and not misleading - measures or trade practices relating to prices, margins or discounts which were in regular use by a significant proportion of the pharmaceutical industry on 1 January 1993 - summaries of product characteristics - European public assessment reports - UK public assessment reports - the labelling on medicines and accompanying package leaflets insofar as they are not promotional for the medicines concerned; the contents of labels and package leaflets are covered by regulations - information relating to human health or diseases provided there is no reference, either direct or indirect, to specific medicines. - 1.3 The term 'medicine' means any branded or unbranded medicine intended for use in humans which requires a marketing authorization. - 1.4 The term 'health professional' includes members of the medical, dental, pharmacy and nursing professions and any other persons who in the course of their professional activities may prescribe, supply or administer a medicine. - 1.5 The term 'over-the-counter medicine' means those medicines or particular packs of medicines which are primarily advertised to the public for use in self medication. - 1.6 The term 'representative' means a representative calling on members of the health professions and administrative staff in relation to the promotion of medicines. - 1.7 The term 'promotional aid' means a non-monetary gift made for a promotional purpose. - 1.8 Pharmaceutical companies must comply with all applicable codes, laws and regulations to which they are subject. - 1.9 Each company must appoint a senior employee to be responsible for ensuring that the company meets the requirements of the Code.
+- relating, for example, to pack changes, adversereaction warnings, trade catalogues and price lists, provided they include no product claims - price lists relating to unlicensed medicines, provided they include no product claims and they make clear that the products are unlicensed - information supplied by pharmaceutical companies to national public organisations, such as the National Institute for Health and Clinical Excellence (NICE), the All Wales Medicines Strategy Group (AWMSG) and the Scottish Medicines Consortium (SMC) is exempt from the Code provided the information is factual, accurate and not misleading - measures or trade practices relating to prices, margins or discounts which were in regular use by a significant proportion of the pharmaceutical industry on 1 January 1993 - summaries of product characteristics - European public assessment reports - UK public assessment reports - the labelling on medicines and accompanying package leaflets insofar as they are not promotional for the medicines concerned; the contents of labels and package leaflets are covered by regulations - information relating to human health or diseases provided there is no reference, either direct or indirect, to specific medicines. - 1.3 The term 'medicine' means any branded or unbranded medicine intended for use in humans which requires a marketing authorization. - 1.4 The term 'health professional' includes members of the medical, dental, pharmacy and nursing professions and any other persons who in the course of their professional activities may administer, prescribe, purchase, recommend or supply a medicine. - 1.5 The term 'over-the-counter medicine' means those medicines or particular packs of medicines which are primarily advertised to the public for use in self medication. - 1.6 The term 'representative' means a representative calling on members of the health professions and administrative staff in relation to the promotion of medicines. - 1.7 The term 'promotional aid' means a non-monetary gift made for a promotional purpose. - 1.8 Pharmaceutical companies must comply with all applicable codes, laws and regulations to which they are subject. - 1.9 Each company must appoint a senior employee to be responsible for ensuring that the company meets the requirements of the Code.